karino2/cppunzip/README.md

 ## Setup

-- Setup zlib
 - Put cppunzip.hpp in your proejct and include it
-- Add include and link flag for zlib (like `-lz` in Mac)
+- Setup zlib, add include and link flag for zlib (like `-lz` in Mac)

 ## Usage